 My name is Megh and I use they/them pronouns.
 I am an Assistant Professor in the Department of Media & Information and the Center for Bioethics & Social Justice at Michigan State University.

-My research is situated at the intersection of science and technology studies, disability studies, and social studies of medicine.
-I study expert work practices and marginalized people's lived experiences, particularly in the domain of disability and healthcare.
+My research is situated at the intersection of science and technology studies, disability studies, and information studies.
+I study expert work practices and marginalized people's lived experiences, particularly in the domain of healthcare and governance.
+Conceptually, the themes of temporality, classification, valuation, and social justice tie together my various projects.
 My work generates critical theory and implications for inclusive sociotechnical systems.

-I was a President's Postdoctoral Fellow in the Department of Informatics at the University of California, Irvine mentored by Gillian Hayes.
+Prior to MSU, I was President's Postdoctoral Fellow in the Department of Informatics at the University of California, Irvine mentored by Gillian Hayes.
 I received a PhD in Information from the University of Michigan, Ann Arbor, where I was advised by Kentaro Toyama and mentored by Tiffany Veinot, Sucheta Joshi, Elizabeth F.S.
 Roberts, and Joyojeet Pal.

 Here is my CV.

-My research is situated at the intersection of science and technology studies, disability studies, and social studies of medicine.
-I study expert work practices and marginalized people's lived experiences, particularly in the domain of disability and healthcare.
+My research is situated at the intersection of science and technology studies, disability studies, and information studies.
+I study expert work practices and marginalized people's lived experiences, particularly in the domain of healthcare and governance.
+Conceptually, the themes of temporality, classification, valuation, and social justice tie together my various projects.
 My work generates critical theory and implications for inclusive sociotechnical systems.

-I was a President's Postdoctoral Fellow in the Department of Informatics at the University of California, Irvine mentored by Gillian Hayes.
+Prior to MSU, I was President's Postdoctoral Fellow in the Department of Informatics at the University of California, Irvine mentored by Gillian Hayes.
 I received a PhD in Information from the University of Michigan, Ann Arbor, where I was advised by Kentaro Toyama and mentored by Tiffany Veinot, Sucheta Joshi, Elizabeth F.S.
 Roberts, and Joyojeet Pal.

 Here is my CV.